 Never crush or break a fentanyl pill to inhale the powder or mix it into a liquid to inject the drug into your vein.

 Store at room temperature away from moisture and heat.
 Do not freeze.
 Keep your medicine in a place where others cannot get to it.
 Fentanyl is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Keep this medicine out of the reach of children or pets.
 The amount of fentanyl in each buccal or sublingual product can be fatal to a child or pet who accidentally sucks on or swallows it.
 Seek emergency medical attention if this happens.

-Carefully follow disposal instructions when this medicine is no longer needed.
+Do not keep leftover opioid medication.
+Just one dose can cause death in someone using this medicine accidentally or improperly.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, throw away any unused fentanyl tablets by removing them from the blister pack and flushing them down a toilet.
 Dispose of used sublingual spray units in the disposal bags provided with the medicine.
 Empty any unused spray units into the disposal bottle provided.

 What happens if I miss a dose?